Interlinks filter

 Sphinx inventory files provide information about where the documentation for functions live on a website.

-Most sphinx sites name them object.inv
+Most sphinx sites name them object.inv:

 - numpy: https://numpy.org/doc/stable/objects.inv